With Swift Polling you can create:

 To respond, they simply need to send a text to your account's phone number or respond on the web by typing the event code on swiftpolling.com.

-The presenter will see all of the responses in a list in their account, as well as on the presentation mode.
-There are two ways to present open-ended question results - wall and single.
+The presenter will see all of the responses in a list in their account, as well as in the presentation mode.

 Ideal for presenters who want to highlight popular feedback and short open-ended answers.